 We draw on Edinburgh’s unique combination of strengths in Informatics and Design, to inspire, equip and nurture a new generation of design-informatics researchers, practitioners and entrepreneurs.
 Informatics provides the theory for, and technologies of, information processing, while Design provides the methods to adapt and create products and services.

-The Centre delivers design-centred solutions for commercial, cultural and civic sectors.
+The Institute delivers design-centred solutions for commercial, cultural and civic sectors.

 - Security – applied ethics for secure domestic internet-of-things devices and the future of AI;

 - Health – informatics to support conditions associated with ageing communities;